professorgraf/fibrosoft/README.md

 +-images
   +- train      # containing training images
   +- labels     # containing corresponding labels to the images above
+                #  label images must have the same name like training images starting with labels_
 ```

 Run default UNet first time using *Adam* optimizer, a learning rate of *4.5e-5* and train for *200* epochs